ramenguy99/xpg/ROADMAP.md

     - [ ] Can we turn error handling / runtime assertions into exceptions?
 - [x] Input callbacks:
     - [x] Add more keys
+- [ ] None converts to a nullptr nb::ref, makes a lot of our code potentially segfault

 ## Future